adlnet/xAPI-Spec/xAPI.md

 - HTTP Basic Authentication
 - Common Access Cards (implementation details to follow in a later version)
-- The LRS MUST handle making, or delegating, decisions on the validity of Statements, and determining what operations may be performed based on the credentials used.
+- The LRS MUST handle making, or delegating, decisions on the validity of Statements, and determining what operations might be performed based on the credentials used.

 <a name="authdefs"/>